for measuring γ=cp/cv in air

-With this apparatus one simultaneously measures the changes of three thermodynamic variables (pressure, volume and temperature) during the fast volume oscillations induced in a mass of air by a piston sliding with low friction (adiabatic transformation).
+With this apparatus one simultaneously measures the changes of three thermodynamic variables (pressure, volume and temperature) during the fast volume oscillations induced in a mass of air by a low-friction sliding piston (adiabatic transformation).

 Volume is measured by a motion sensor (sonar), pressure is measured by a pressure sensor (barometer), temperature is measured by a special sensor that monitors the resistance of a tungsten wire .

-In adiabatic regime, where the Poisson relation holds (PVγ=cost), the γ value may be obtained not only, as in classic Rüchardt method, from the measured oscillation period, but also from direct interpolation of the P-V plot.
+In adiabatic regime, where the Poisson relation holds (PVγ=cost), the γ value may be obtained not only, as in classic Rüchardt method, from the measured oscillation period, but also from various P-V-T plots.

 For small changes in pressure dP and volume dV the Poisson relation is dP= -(γP/V)dV

 A small displacement x of the piston from the equilibrium position, produces a volume change dV = xA (where A is the piston cross section) and a restoring force :

 F =A dP = - A2 x (γ P/V).

 The free piston oscillations describes therefore a (damped) harmonic motion (figure 2).

 A plot of the reduced variables dP/P0 vs. dV/V0 (figure 3) is a straight line with slope - γ.